 At Entrepreneurs Roundtable 43 we asked Bernie Leone, partner at the regional accounting firm WithumSmith+Brown, about how accounting affects startups.
-He has several clients that are considered disruptive tech businesses, including Tumbler, GetGlue, and Codecademy.
-Several of the things that entrepreneur’s have to face include business model reviews, tax issues, finding financing and help preparing for investor and equity structure.
-He was on hand at January’s pitch event at Chadbourne & Parke’s offices in Rockefeller Plaza to talk about trends.
+He has several clients that are considered disruptive tech businesses, including Tumbler, GetGlue, and Codecademy, and says that several of the things that entrepreneurs like them have to face include business model reviews, tax issues, finding financing, and help to prepare for investor and equity structure.

 “Our work for ERA is pro-bono; generally we will review business plans for startups,” he explained.
 “Last session we had a startup that came to us with a tax issue, which is unusual for a startup.”

 He said that the startups that come to him are principally tech companies.
 “Just follow the PWC money tree (Price Waterhouse Coopers) to see where the money is being provided and that’s where the companies are going – and right now you see a lot of software, mobile apps, some medical device and biotech, and an occasional consumer product company, although finding funding for this these are getting tougher.